Curated content examples from health & wellness blogs

 8 – Don’t use content curation as a way to stop publishing your own unique content, instead add a few of these types posts to your content mix. 🙂

 Curating awesome health & wellness content is a great way to build relationships, credibility, and become known as a hub of awesome information.
 You can curate your favourite recipes, news, and even get experts to contribute, making sure to always give them full credit and a backlink.
 Use content curation as a fresh blog post format every once-in-a-while and only share amazing content.

 These curated content examples from the health & wellness industry show some of the different ways to do it.
 Plus, curating content can be a great way to build your brand by becoming a hub of the best information in your niche, even if it’s not only created by you!

 It’s a great way to mix up the format of your posts from week-to-week.

 Signing off and toasting: To great examples of curated content from health & wellness blogs.

 Over to you

 What do you think?
 Do you already curate your own wellness content?
 How well does your audience love it?

-Are you inspired to create a curated post in the near future?
+Are you inspired to create a curated post?

 I’d love to know (in the comments below)!
 Feel free to post your link!